Transform

 Overload 2 of 2

-This overload takes a single sequence.
+This overload accepts a single sequence.

 new Transform<TransformDefinitions.ImageTransformProps>({